 Pay down Credit Card and/or Personal Loan debts

-If you owe money on your credit cards or have a personal loan with your bank you should make repaying that debt your absolute priority.
+If you owe money on your credit cards or have a personal loan with your bank you should make repaying that debt your first priority.

 This type of debt typically has very high interest rates (credit card interest is often over 20% per year) meaning that the debt can snowball extremely quickly.

-Use your bonus to pay as much of this debt as possible – your future-self will thank you for it!
+Use your bonus to pay as much of this debt as possible and adjust your spending habits to make sure you don’t accumulate any additional debt in future.

 Build a buffer